govindansriram/qlite/README.md

 - FAIL: an error message

 ### LEN
-- PASS: how many messages are left on the queue as a little endian uint32 number
+- PASS: how many messages are in the queue as a little endian uint32 number
 - FAIL: an error message